 You Can Get Past It!

-Seattle and Bellevue area therapists help you move beyond the painful events in your life.....
+Seattle and Bellevue area therapists help you move beyond painful events in your life.....

-They can be significant events - an injury, loss, betrayal or abuse - or seemingly insignificant events - criticism, put-downs, conflicts, slights or disappointments.
+Traumatic events can be obviously significant - an injury, loss, betrayal or abuse - or seemingly insignificant - criticism, put-downs, conflicts, slights or disappointments.

-They can be a one time event or a pattern of ongoing and repeated events in the present or the past.
+They can be a one time event or a pattern of ongoing and repeated events, whether in the present or in the past.

-They can be inflicted from the outside or (although we don't think of this as often) from inside ourselves, such as on-going self-criticism, guilt, or negativity - even resentment we carry toward others is ultimately traumatic to ourselves.
+Traumatic events can be inflicted from the outside or (although we don't think of this as often) from the inside, such as on-going self-criticism, self-accusation, guilt, or negativity - even resentment we carry toward others is ultimately traumatic to ourselves.

-Most often we recover naturally from life's blows.
-But sometimes the healing process needs conscious help to be completely resolved.
+Often we recover naturally from life's blows, but sometimes the healing process needs conscious help to be completely resolved.

 That's where we come in.